RickZeeland/MiniBug/README.md

 # MiniBug - Issue Tracker and To-do List

+This is a fork of MiniBug for VS2019 and .NET 4.8.
+Some of the changes:
+- Removed missing MiniBug_TemporaryKey.pfx and signing from project
+- Default fontsize set to 10
+- Scale forms after changing fontsize in settings
+- Load project on startup if only one project exists

 MiniBug is a barebones, simple issue tracker and to-do list.
 It is a Windows desktop single-user application.

 <img src="Screenshots/main-window.png" alt="MiniBug main window">